Nithish2312/Dyte-Task/README.md

 Hello!!.
 I have deployed the application through Github Pages.
 But there seems to be an error which I am not able to figure it out.
 I have deployed many applications on Github pages but I am not able to figure the unknown error out today due to time constraints.
 Hope you will understand.!!

+I tried on Heroku also.
+It is successfully published.
+But the website is not visible.
+Link:https://dyte-task.herokuapp.com/

-I have added screenshots of my website which was supposed to be visible through my Github pages link but is not working today unfortunately.
+I have added screenshots of my website which was supposed to be visible through my Github pages and Heroku link but is not working today unfortunately.
+I am not able to figure out the unknown error today due to time constraints.

 ![image](https://user-images.githubusercontent.com/63003762/126043026-0d6f9474-e5bc-474a-8cd4-98f419c02d6e.png)